 We pride ourselves on the best teaching “first time round” for Pupil Premium students in Years 7-13 to help them make better progress towards examination success.
 We also offer a bespoke intervention and study programme for each student in receipt of the Pupil Premium.

 The Pupil Premium Grant is additional funding given to schools to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-In the 2016 to 2017 financial year, Secondary schools will receive £935 for each child registered as eligible for free school meals at any point in the last 6 years (Ever6).
+Secondary schools receive £935 for each child registered as eligible for free school meals at any point in the last 6 years (Ever6).

 Year 7 Catch-up Premium (CP)

 The Year 7 Catch-up Premium provides an additional £500 for each year 7 pupil who did not achieve the expected standard in